-Faculty members who retire from the College and meet the service requirements outlined above are eligible to purchase a Medicare Advantage Plan or a Medicare Private Fee for Service Plan through the College.
+Faculty members who retire from the College, are Medicare-eligible, and meet the service requirements outlined above are eligible to purchase a College-sponsored Retiree Medical Plan.
 Faculty members and spouses must enroll in Medicare Parts A & B in order to participate in the Trinity sponsored plans.
-The Medicare Advantage Plan requires co-payments, while the Private Fee for Service Plan has an annual deductible that must be met.
-Both plans cover prescription drugs with co-payments.